openstack-archive/fuel-docs/pages/installation-instructions/0060-understand-the-manifest.rst

   }
   ### NETWORK/QUANTUM END ###

-All of this assumes, of course, that you're using Quantum; if you're using nova-network instead, only those values apply.
+All of this assumes, of course, that you're using Quantum; if you're using nova-network instead, only these values apply.

 Defining the current cluster
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Fuel enables you to control multiple deployments simultaneously by setting an individual deployment ID::

   # This parameter specifies the the identifier of the current cluster.
-This is needed in case of multiple environments.
+This is required for environments where you have multiple deployments.
   # installation.
 Each cluster requires a unique integer value.
   # Valid identifier range is 0 to 254
   $deployment_id = '79'